okta/okta-react/README.md

 #### PKCE Example

-Assuming you have configured your application to allow the `Authorization code` grant type, you can implement the [PKCE flow](https://github.com/okta/okta-auth-js#pkce) with the following steps:
+Assuming you have configured your application to allow the `Authorization code` grant type, you can implement the [PKCE flow][] with the following steps:

-- Initialize [oktaAuth][Okta Auth SDK] instance (with default PKCE configuration as `true`) and pass it to the `Security` component.
+- Initialize [oktaAuth][] instance (with default PKCE configuration as `true`) and pass it to the `Security` component.
-- add `/login/callback` route with [LoginCallback](#logincallback) component to handle login redirect from OKTA.
+- add `/login/callback` route with [LoginCallback][] component to handle login redirect from OKTA.

 ```jsx
 import { OktaAuth } from '@okta/okta-auth-js';